khairahscorner/scalable-containerised-api/docs.md

     - the middleman between the load balancer and the target group
     - listens for requests to the LB and determines how the traffic should route

-- Build image: docker build -t streamlit_app .

-Deploy to ECS
-- setup env: `sh ecr_setup.sh`
+- Revise API gateway setup (use console/aws-cli)
-- configure ECS and deploy: `sh ecs_task_setup.sh`

 GitHub actions
-- running `terraform apply` with auto-approve is not recommended;
-- best practice: setup GitHub environments to require approvals and use the environments
+- best practice: setup GitHub environments to require approvals for terraform runs before using auto-approve (limited it to first job only)

-All variables needed in .env
+All secrets/variables needed in repo for GHA

 - OPENWEATHER_API_KEY
 - AWS_REGION
 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_ACCOUNT_ID
+- DEV_ENVIRONMENT

+TODO: Enhancements with dynamoDB and elasticache